Navigating Christmas After Separation: A Guide for Parents

 ✔ relationships with both parents

-Try to plan Christmas around what supports your child’s emotional wellbeing rather than what meets each parent’s expectations or traditions.
-Sadly, things are going to have to change once you're separated, but that doesn't mean they have to be miserable or lose any of their magic.
+Try to plan Christmas around what supports your child’s emotional wellbeing.
+This should take precedence over meeting each parent’s expectations or traditions.
+Sadly, things will change once you're separated.
+However, that doesn't mean Christmas has to be miserable or lose any of its magic.

-Creating a safe, stable and happy scenario for your child can involve making new traditions and doing things differently.
-They want to enjoy their time with you both and as a parent, it's important to make that happen wherever possible.
+Creating a safe, stable, and happy scenario for your child can involve making new traditions and doing things differently.
+They want to enjoy their time with both parents, and as a parent, it’s important to facilitate that wherever possible.

 2. Be Clear About Timings Early On

-Christmas contact disagreements nearly always come from unclear expectations.
-So, to avoid any last minute tensions, sort out:
+Christmas contact disagreements often stem from unclear expectations.
+To avoid any last-minute tensions, sort out:

 Times and dates